thruthesky/xforum/README.md

             <input type="hidden" name="return_url" value="<?php forum()->urlAdminImport()?>&amp;success=true">
             <input type="hidden" name="return_url_on_error" value="<?php forum()->urlAdminImport()?>">

-    * if you don't put return urls in the form
+    * if there is no put return urls in the form

-        'response' will be used.
+        then, 'response' will be used secondly.

         'response' has three values.